 Germander, also known as Teucrium or Teucrium polium or Teucrium chamaedrys can be found in some detox teas and weight-loss teas, as well as capsules.
 It's a plant people use for many reasons in addition to weight loss such as digestion problems and arthritis.
 Germander has been banned in France since the 1990s after several cases of hepatitis came to light after people started using it for weight loss.

 Bottom line: fortunately, I don't see germander in many supplements.
-I'm glad most supplement companies avoid using it.
+I'm glad most supplement companies avoid it.

 8 Usnic Acid